namtazpro/appmonitoring/monitoring.md

 ![Workspace Log Analytics query](/images/workspaceloganalyticquery.png)

 - HTTP requests go to table AppServiceHTTPLogs
-- AllMetrics go to table AzureMetrics
+- AllMetrics go to table AzureMetrics.
+At this point, you are getting the Metrics already available (under Metrics in the Monitoring panel) into your log analytics workspace so that you can do more advanced queries (e.g. cross with other log data), custom reports and longer retention period.

 ### Reference articles
 [Web application monitoring on Azure](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/app-service-web-app/app-monitoring)